Acoustic Kitty: The Failure of Cat Spies

 To be fair, there are a great many characteristics in the cat that would--in theory--make it an excellent spy.
-It has great night vision, excellent hearing, superb smell, fine-tuned whiskers, perceptive paws, not to mention razor sharp claws, all packed into an incredibly agile and deftly maneuvering package.
+It has great night vision, excellent hearing, superb smell, fine-tuned whiskers, perceptive paws, not to mention razor-sharp claws, all packed into an incredibly agile and deftly maneuvering body.

 It would be fairly difficult for a evil-minded Soviet to avoid a cat—or a criminal of any sort for that matter--if the cat wanted to find him.